microsoft/Zen/README.md

 ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/rybecket/Zen/2)

 # Introduction
-Zen is a library built at Microsoft Research that aims to simplify the process of building performant verification tools.
+Zen is a library built at Microsoft Research that aims to simplify the process of building verification tools.
+Zen lets you write a single implementation of a function and then both evaluate and verify the function.

 # Installation
 Just add the project to your visual studio solution.